 As mentioned above, we need to configure the new NSX Manager to be accessed via FQDN by all transport nodes.
 This process is detailed in my previous post, VMware NSX-T Manager FQDN Registration.

-4. Configure NSX-T Manager Backup & Restore Configuration
+4. Configure NSX-T Manager Backup, Restore Configuration and Build Out NSX CLuster

 Login to the new NSX Manager and browse to System > Lifecycle Management > Backup & Restore, and configure the backup to access your SFTP Server.
 Once complete, you’ll be able to access your previous backups (as per the below screenshot).
 When ready, select the required backup and click Restore.